richg-github/docs.github.io/content/use-cases/adjust-scan-frequency.md

-<h1>Adjust How Frequently <MadCap:variable name="SDKVariables.Company" xmlns:MadCap="http://www.madcapsoftware.com/Schemas/MadCap.xsd" /> Scans Your External Assets Using the <MadCap:variable name="SDKVariables.CLI" xmlns:MadCap="http://www.madcapsoftware.com/Schemas/MadCap.xsd" /></h1><p>To ensure that your infrastructure remains secure and no known vulnerabilities are present, <MadCap:variable name="SDKVariables.Company" xmlns:MadCap="http://www.madcapsoftware.com/Schemas/MadCap.xsd" /> periodically performs vulnerability scans against the assets listed in your deployments.
-External vulnerability scans are conducted against infrastructure that is publicly accessible over the internet.
-This guide details how to change the frequency of external vulnerability scans to an interval that suits your operational or compliance needs.</p>

-<MadCap:snippetBlock src="../Resources/Snippets/sub-typess-ess-pro.flsnp" xmlns:MadCap="http://www.madcapsoftware.com/Schemas/MadCap.xsd" />## Requirements

-<p>This use case requires that the <MadCap:variable name="SDKVariables.CLI" xmlns:MadCap="http://www.madcapsoftware.com/Schemas/MadCap.xsd" /> is already <a href="../cli/install.md">installed and configured</a>, and that you have at least one deployment configured.</p>

 ## Technical details

 This example shows you how to tune an Amazon Web Services deployment, though the external scan frequency of any platform type can be modified.